Sintropiadotio/orma/README.md

 ### Open a table
 For example you want to get the "users" sheet to retrieve some data.
 You need to call the _getTables function to get all the available tables in the database and then extract the needed one.
+Logging the 'tables' variable will give you an object containing the names of all available tables.
+In the example below, we will retrieve the 'users' table.
 ```javascript
   const tables = db._getTables();
   const {users} = tables;